Fate/Apocrypha: Plot

-Kairi Shishigō, a necromancer hired by the Clock Tower, summons the Saber-class Mordred.
+Fate/Apocrypha focuses on Kairi Shishigō, a necromancer hired by the Clock Tower, who summons the Saber-class Mordred.
 The Red faction is led by priest Shirō Kotomine, though Shishigō remains independent, distrusting him.
-Shirō and his Servant, Semiramis, subdue the other masters of Red, stealing their command spells to control their Servants: Karna, Atalanta, Achilles, William Shakespeare, and Spartacus.
-The Black faction's Servants include Vlad III, Siegfried, Chiron, Astolfo, Avicebron, and Frankenstein's monster.
-Their rebellious seventh member, Jack the Ripper, murders her intended master in favor of prostitute Rika Rikudō.
+Shirō and his servant, Semiramis steal their command spells to control their Servants: Karna, Atalanta, Achilles, William Shakespeare, and Spartacus.
+Eventually the narrative switches to a malfunctioning homunculus who is named Sieg as well as the mediator of the Holy Grail War, Ruler Jeanne D'Arc.
+With the combined power of Siegfried and Frankenstein's Monster, Sieg can defeat Shirō, who is given a painless death by Semiramis via a poisoned kiss.
+The remaining Red servants vanish shortly afterwards.